-Depending on the application, typically two operators are recommended to operate the system.
+Depending on the application, typically two operators are recommended.
 Generally, a pilot in command, who is responsible for all flight operations and a co-pilot to assist with ground control operations, mission planning and camera/payloads control.
 For more basic applications like mapping a single operator can easily operate the system.

 Our standard models are sold without Transponders, but we offer a range of ADS-B Transponder that can be installed.
 We have used and recommend uAvionics products.

 The type of operation and altitude that our clients typically fly are do not call for sensor based collision avoidance, but we are working with experts in this specific field to develop such a solution for our aircraft in the future.

 We suggest an area of between 4m to 6m squared.
 The aircraft takes off and lands vertically so any area larger than the aircraft itself will do, but any larger areas available are recommended.

 VTOL stands for Vertical take-off and landing.
 Meaning the aircraft ascends and descends vertically and does not require a runway, bulky launch equipment or parachutes for take-off or landing.

-Depending on the actual weather, The ALTI Ascend and Transition aircraft design does not permit operating in wet weather conditions.
+Depending on the actual weather condition, The ALTI Ascend and Transition aircraft design does not permit operating in wet weather conditions.
 The ALTI Reach is capable of flight in wet and rainy conditions, depending on payload and other options required.